There has been a big increase in the cost of death certificates which will have an impact on grieving relatives.

 The price per certificate has gone up from £4 to £11 – representing a 175% increase. £11 may seem a small amount, but often a family has to obtain a number of certificates to send to different authorities to prove their loved one has died.

 Certificates might be needed to prove a death to a life assurance company, or send to banks, building societies and investment firms.
 It’s not uncommon for families to need up to 20 death certificates – at £11 each that’s £231.

 At the same time there are plans to introduce a revised structure of probate fees, which does away with the flat fee and links the cost to the value of the deceased person’s estate.

-The changes, which look likely to come into force in April, represent a substantial hike in the fee for probate, increasing the cost to bereaved families of settling the estates of deceased relatives.
+The changes had been due to come into force in April, but have been put on hold.
+When they are introduced, however, they will represent a substantial hike in the fee for probate, increasing the cost to bereaved families of settling the estates of deceased relatives.